-K. Collaboration
+J. Collaboration

-List project partners, assisting agencies, or groups that the project will affect, and describe the nature of the collaboration, and how it will improve project outcomes.
+List project partners, assisting agencies, or groups that the project will affect, and describe the nature of the collaboration, and how it will affect the positive outcome of the project.

-L. Innovation
+K. Innovation

 Describe any innovative aspects of your project.
 Is the project unique to the Okanagan?